IBM/openapi-validator/README.md

 Default: `false`
 If set to true, the validator will ignore the `.validaterc` file and will use the [configuration defaults](#default-values).

-###### configFileOverride
-Type: `string`
-Default: `null`
-A path to a custom `.validaterc` file.
-Note that we are in the process of moving all of our configuration to Spectral.
-Once the transition is complete, this option will instead provide a path to a custom Spectral config file.

 ###### debug
 Type: `boolean`
 Default: `false`